-New urban development should recognise existing environmental values and the existing effects of and potential effects on nearby activities.
-Methods should be adopted to ensure that activities are compatible.
-The existing environment surrounding the Resource Area includes significant tourism and community facilities, including the Highlands Motorsport Park and Cromwell Speedway, and orchard activities that need to be protected from reverse sensitivity effects arising from increased noise sensitive activity in close proximity.
+The existing environment surrounding the Resource Area includes significant tourism and community facilities, including the Highlands Motorsport Park, and Cromwell Speedway, and orchard activities and the Cromwell aerodrome that need to be protected from reverse sensitivity effects arising from increased noise sensitive activity in close proximity.
 Methods must be adopted to ensure that adverse reverse sensitivity effects on these existing activities are avoided.